ZachChristensen28/TA-linux_iptables/README.md

 ## Recommendations for iptables logging

-Depending on how logging is setup on the linux instance, iptable logs could be writting to the kern.log or syslog.
+Depending on how logging is setup on the linux instance, iptable logs could be writing to the kern.log or syslog.
 If needed, syslog could be sent directly to splunk and this add-on will transform the sourcetype to linux:iptables (see [Syslog support](#syslog-support) below).

 It is recommended to have iptable logs write to it's own file in /var/log.
 This can be achieved by modifying the configuration files for the type of syslog being used.
 See the docs for the respective syslog being used.